Union workers blame VA Secretary Shulkin for staff shortages at veterans hospitals

 “Congress is not funding the VA properly, so without being funded properly the VA is not able to do the job properly, which makes it more likely and more acceptable to privatize veterans’ care,” Copeland said.

-Some advocates think privatization is a good idea.
+Some advocates welcome integrating the private sector more into veterans' health care.
 They believe it could solve many of the troubled agency’s mounting problems.
 The VA became a black eye during the Obama administration because wait times at the hospitals and clinics became so long, the veterans were dying.

 “The fact is that a lot of veterans, including in places like Nevada, there simply is not a VA facility close to them, so what we’ve long advocated for is better integration with the private sector in giving veterans more of a choice,” said Dan Caldwell, policy director for Concerned Veterans for America. “[AFGE union members] don’t want to see fewer VA employees because that means fewer due-paying members to their union and that is their real motivation here.”